ekzyis/lightning-vulns/README.md

 - https://delvingbitcoin.org/t/disclosure-critical-vulnerabilities-fixed-in-lnd-0-19-0/2145
 - https://morehouse.github.io/lightning/lnd-replacement-stalling-attack/

-## Eclair Preimage Extraction Exploit
+## Eclair: Preimage Extraction Exploit

 > The vulnerability in Eclair existed in how it monitored the blockchain for preimages during a force close.
 Eclair would only check for HTLCs that existed in its local commitment transaction — its own current version of the channel’s state.
 The code incorrectly assumed this local state would always contain a complete list of all possible HTLCs.
 >